flumeapp/help.flumeapp.com/views/upload.md

 ## Editing

-You can apply filters and make adjustments to your photos and videos (macOS 10.11+) easily right inside Flume.
+You can apply filters and make adjustments to your photos and videos easily right inside Flume.

 <p style="text-align: center; margin-top: 1em;"><img src="/views/assets/upload-edit.png" width="50%" height="50%" /></p>

+> **[info]**
+> Video adjustments and filters are not available on macOS Yosemite 10.10

 #### Editing Photos/Videos